mindsandthings/Obsidian_Repo/3. Resources/x477 Indexing course/Module 6/Editing and proofreading indexes.md

 e.g., what main heading may be followed by a who subentry; "who" main heading may be followed by a "what" subentry

 1. Index subtopics under the main topic, and as their own main heading
+2. Doublecheck the locator when entering the entry

 1. Write an entry
 	1. Is the keyword the first word?